Recreational Shrimping Regulations

 - One frame net with an opening no larger than 16 feet around the perimeter, if deployed from a vessel or from a structure other than an operational bridge or causeway or catwalk attached to such bridge or causeway.
 "Frame net" means a net in the form of an elongated bag kept open by a rigid frame that is buoyed by floats and is not fished or dragged along the bottom.
 A Frame net that is dragged or towed is considered to be a trawl, which is not allowed for the recreational harvest of shrimp.
-Frame nets cannot be used to harvest shrimp in any waters of the Southeast Region in Dade County.
+Frame nets cannot be used to harvest shrimp in any waters off of Dade County.

 Shrimp Trap Guidelines

 - Harvesters can use up to four shrimp traps.